FoxMoss/DoteWM/blog/main.md

   }
 }
 ```
-(A note on naming: we're calling the window manager Noko internally because why not, the framework as a
-whole is called Dote.)

 So now we need to communicate up the chain from window manager to browser.
 There's a billion and one
 ways of doing Inter-Process Communication I like `nanomsg`.
 The interface is going to be very